aio-libs/aiohttp-session/docs/reference.rst

    .. attribute:: encoder

-      The JSON serializer that will be used to parse session cookie data.
+      The JSON serializer that will be used to dump session cookie data.

    .. attribute:: decoder